Comparative Neurobiology Lab

 Members of the Laberge Lab

 Vern LewisPhD candidate (co-supervised with A. Heyland).
-Brain responses associated with behavioural persistence in the fire-bellied toad
+Genomic brain responses associated with behavioural persistence in the fire-bellied toad

 Caleb AxelrodPhD candidate (co-supervised with B. Robinson).
-Brain morphology, phenotypic plasticity of fish ecotypes.
+Brain morphology and phenotypic plasticity in sunfish ecotypes.

 Irene Yin LiaoMSc candidate (co-supervised with N. Bernier).
 Indicators of chronic stress in wild fish.

 Pria MahabirPhD candidate (co-supervised with N. Bernier).
-Impact of agriculture on stream fish.
+Neurotoxic impact of agriculture runoff on stream fish.

 Nick Edmunds, MSc (2015)